-Katy’s expedition of self-art discovery has begun with demos, workshops, reading and constant practice.
-She has attended workshops held by Clark Mitchell, Kim Lordier and Barbara Jaenicke.
-She has studied demos by Liz Hayward Sullivan and Richard McKinley and read the critical basic manuals of composition by Edgar Payne and John F. Carson.
+Katy has been able to resurrect her life-long interest in painting and photography now that her main responsibilities of career and child-rearing have come to fruition.
+Her self-guided art education has begun with demos, workshops, reading and constant practice.
+She has attended workshops held by Richard McKinley, Kim Lordier, Barbara Jaenicke, Liz Hayward Sullivan and Clark Mitchell in Pastels and Justin Woods, Carlos Russo, Devin Cecil-Wishing and Noah Buchanan in Oils.
 She is a member of the Pastel Society of the West Coast and the California Art Club.

 Katy’s goal when painting landscapes is to capture the emotion felt when looking at a scene, to illustrate its essence, atmosphere and mystery.
 When painting with pastel, the color is held in your fingertips so you have the utmost control of expression to capture the spirit of a place.
 This intimate medium is an allegory for her relationship with the landscape she is attempting to recreate.

 For still-life and floral paintings, Katy tries to evoke serenity and simplicity in her imagery by capturing the human shape of a pear, the complex refractions of glass or the slivers of light reflected from a silver bowl.
 “The spiritual value of an ordinary scene can be powerful.
 Our lives are revealed by these moments.
 I seek them when I paint.”